-Watch out for light
+Watch Out for Light

 Glass Jars for Storing Herb

-Glass jars are the gold standard for high-quality medicinal herb storage, and are so for valid reasons.
+Glass jars are the gold standard for high-quality medicinal herb storage and are so for valid reasons.

-- Glass has virtually a zero rate of chemical interactions—assuring that herb stored in glass jars retains it’s original fragrance, quality, and taste, without any imparted or altered effects.
+Glass has virtually a zero rate of chemical interactions—assuring that herb stored in glass jars retains its original fragrance, quality, and taste, without any imparted or altered effects.

-A vacuum-seal can be obtained in glass jars without using the traditional method of water bath sealing, as placing jars full of delicate herbs in hot water would be ridiculous.
+A vacuum seal can be obtained in glass jars without using the traditional water bath sealing method, as placing jars full of delicate herbs in hot water would be ridiculous.
 Safe and effective vacuum-sealing can be done with a wide-mouth jar sealer or a vacuum lid & pump (Amazon links).

 Traditionally used to store cigars and other tobacco products, a humidor is a type of box (usually wooden) that provides constant humidity in an airtight container.

-Modern day herb humidors provide a solution to this.
-By using a more neutral cherry or mahogany wood, the oils do not impart scents or flavors into herbs, and is easily kept at an optimal humidity level (55%-62% RH) for medicinal herb storage.
+Modern-day herb humidors provide a solution to this.
+By using a more neutral cherry or mahogany wood, the oils do not impart scents or flavors into herbs and is easily kept at an optimal humidity level (55–62% RH) for medicinal herb storage.

 Anybody who has over-dried herb before has seen their beautiful sticky resin vanquish into brittle powder.
 While often this is done out of necessity for long-term storage, over-drying bud turns sweet candy flavors into harsh grass.
-Using a properly adjusted humidor keeps herb fresh and sticky for ages.
+Using a properly adjusted humidor keeps marijuana fresh and sticky for ages.